jshun/ligra/README.md

 To develop a new implementation, simply include "ligra.h" in the implementation files.
 When finished, one may add it to the ALL variable in Makefile.
-The function that is passed to the Ligra driver is the following Compute function, which is filled in by the user.
+The function that is passed to the Ligra/Ligra+ driver is the following Compute function, which is filled in by the user.
 The first argument is the graph, and second argument is a structure containing the command line arguments, which can be extracted using routines in parseCommandLine.h, or manually from P.argv and P.argc.

 ```
 template<class vertex>